smebberson/docker-alpine/README.md

 This image inherits from alpine-base, and includes apache with a very basic configuration.
 You can [read about using this image and customising it here](https://github.com/smebberson/docker-alpine/tree/master/alpine-apache).
 An example of inheriting from this container and running Apache [can be found here](https://github.com/smebberson/docker-alpine/tree/master/examples/user-apache).

 Latest version is `1.0.0`, or `latest` ([VERSIONS.md](https://github.com/smebberson/docker-alpine/blob/master/alpine-apache/VERSIONS.md)).

+### alpine-confd

+This image inherits from alpine-base and adds [confd][confd] into the mix.
+This image should be seen as a base image which should be used for heavy customisation.
+It's quite lean featuring only Alpine Linux, s6 and confd.
+[Read here](https://github.com/smebberson/docker-alpine/tree/master/alpine-confd) for more information.
+An example of inheriting from this container and running Consul [can be found here](https://github.com/smebberson/docker-alpine/tree/master/examples/user-confd).

+Latest version is `1.1.0`, or `latest` ([VERSIONS.md](https://github.com/smebberson/docker-alpine/blob/master/alpine-confd/VERSIONS.md)).

 ### alpine-consul